azibn/automated_exocomet_hunt/README.md

 ### Usage

+These scripts now run on TESS and Kepler light curve files.
+For TESS, we specifically use Eleanor lightcurves taken from the XRP group only, saved as pickle files.
+Work in progress to utilise other TESS light curves (SPOC, TASOC etc) formats is ongoing.

-These scripts runs on light curve files, which can be obtained from [MAST](https://archive.stsci.edu/kepler/).
+Kepler light curves can be obtained from [MAST](https://archive.stsci.edu/kepler/)

 `single_analysis.py` runs on a single file, for example:

     wget https://archive.stsci.edu/missions/kepler/lightcurves/0035/003542116/kplr003542116-2012088054726_llc.fits
     ./single_analysis.py kplr003542116-2012088054726_llc.fits

 `batch_analyse.py` runs on directories of files, outputting results to a text file with one row per file. `archive_analyse.sh` is a bash script for processing compressed archives of light curve files, extracting them temporarily to a directory.
 Both these scripts have multiple options (number of threads, output file location ...), run with help flag (`-h`) for more details.